-The following are abbreviated examples of RL problems, agents, environments, possible actions and reactions:
+The following are abbreviated examples of RL problems, agents, environments, possible actions, and observations:

-- Problem: you are training your dog to sit.
-Agent: the part of your brain that makes decisions.
-Environment: your dog, the treats, your dog's paws, the loud neighbor, etc. Actions: Talk to your dog.
+- Problem: You're training your dog to sit.
+Agent: The part of your brain that makes decisions.
+Environment: Your dog, the treats, your dog's paws, the loud neighbor, and so on.
+Actions: Talk to your dog.
 Wait for dog's reaction.
 Move your hand.
 Show treat.
 Give treat.
 Pet.
-Reactions: Your dog is paying attention to you.
+Observations: Your dog is paying attention to you.
 Your dog is getting tired.
-Your dog sat on command. - Problem: your dog wants the treats you have.
-Agent: the part of your dog's brain that makes decisions.
-Environment: you, the treats, your dog's paws, the loud neighbor, etc. Actions: Stare at owner.
+Your dog is going away.
+Your dog sat on command. - Problem: Your dog wants the treats you have.
+Agent: The part of your dog's brain that makes decisions.
+Environment: You, the treats, your dog's paws, the loud neighbor, and so on.
+Actions: Stare at owner.
 Bark.
 Jump at owner.
 Try to steal the treat.
 Run.
 Sit.
-Reactions: Owner keeps talking loud at me.
+Observations: Owner keeps talking loud at dog.
 Owner is showing the treat.
 Owner is hiding the treat.
-Owner gave me the treat. - Problem: a trading agent investing in the stock market.
-Agent: the executing DRL code in memory and in the CPU.
-Environment: your Internet connection, the machine the code is running on, the stock prices, the geopolitical uncertainty, other investors, day-traders, etc. Actions: Sell n stocks of y company.
+Owner gave the dog the treat. - Problem: A trading agent investing in the stock market.
+Agent: The executing DRL code in memory and in the CPU.
+Environment: Your internet connection, the machine the code is running on, the stock prices, the geopolitical uncertainty, other investors, day traders, and so on.
+Actions: Sell n stocks of y company.
 Buy n stocks of y company.
 Hold.
-Reactions: Market is going up.
+Observations: Market is going up.
 Market is going down.
 There are economic tensions between two powerful nations.
-There is danger of war in the continent. - Problem: you are driving your car.
-Agent: the part of your brain that makes decisions.
-Environment: the make and model of your car, other cars, other drivers, the weather, the roads, the tires, etc. Actions: Steer by x, Accelerate by y.
+There's danger of war in the continent.
+A global pandemic is wreaking havoc in the entire world. - Problem: You're driving your car.
+Agent: The part of your brain that makes decisions.
+Environment: The make and model of your car, other cars, other drivers, the weather, the roads, the tires, and so on.
+Actions: Steer by x, accelerate by y.
 Break by z.
-Turn the head-lights on.
+Turn the headlights on.
 Defog windows.
 Play music.
-Reactions: You are approaching your destination.
-There is a traffic jam on Main Street.
+Observations: You're approaching your destination.
+There's a traffic jam on Main Street.
 The car next to you is driving recklessly.
 It's starting to rain.
-There is a cop driving in front of you.
+There's a police officer driving in front of you.